bbalog87/catfish-genome/Fetch_Hypoxia_genes.md

 ```

 **Note: We have for somes genes, overlapping coordinates or very close loci.
 This might be different transcripts of teh same gene.
 We can merge these tracvripts to a single loci.**
+However the number of genes will be reduced to less than 20 genes,making the vizualization meanlingles.
+Buit please try first and let's discuss it later.